pragasette/alchemy-requires-bottles-redux/README-SE.md

 ## Installation

 - Use your mod manager of choice, [Mod Organizer 2] is recommended.
-- Use [TES5Edit] to ensure changes applied to merchant chests are preserved, in case another mod is editing the same records: see [xEdit Conflict Detection and Resolution][#1] and [Patching][#2] to know more.
+- Use [SSEEdit] to ensure changes applied to merchant chests are preserved, in case another mod is editing the same records: see [xEdit Conflict Detection and Resolution][#1] and [Patching][#2] to know more.